 The FS_THR_ENABLE parameter can be set in the Mission Planner full parameter list or full parameter tree, or can also be set using the Mission Planner failsafe options dropdown in the Initial Setup >> Mandatory Hardware >> Failsafe menu.

-- Enabled Continue with Mission in Auto Mode (Deprecated in 4.0+) (Value 2) will ignore the failsafe in an Auto Mode mission.
+Enabled Continue with Mission in Auto Mode (this value has no effect in 4.0 and later with FS_OPTIONS parameter replacing function, see below) (Value 2) will ignore the failsafe in an Auto Mode mission.
 Otherwise, it will behave the same as Enabled Always RTL.
 This option no longer exists in ArduCopter 4.0.
 Instead, see the FS_OPTIONS parameter for this function.
 Setting this value in Copter 4.0 and later version will automatically be converted and set to (Value 1) and the FS_OPTIONS will be modified to include bit (0) in the bitmask for “Continue if in auto mode on Radio Failsafe”.

 The FS_THR_VALUE parameter can be set in the Mission Planner full parameter list or full parameter tree, or can also be set using the Mission Planner FS PWM value in the Initial Setup >> Mandatory Hardware >> Failsafe menu. - At least 10 PWM higher than your Channel 3’s PWM value when the throttle stick is fully down and the transmitter is off - At least 10 PWM lower than your channel 3’s PWM value when the throttle stick is fully down and the transmitter is on - Above 910 PWM